IMPACTASSETS 50™

 Company Differentiator:

-We deploy capital differently - focusing not just on how much solar we build, but also on where it’s built and who benefits.
-We focus on ensuring projects create solar access and generate meaningful economic benefits for LMI communities.
+We deploy capital differently - focusing not just on quantity, but also on where solar is built and who benefits.
+We prioritize creating solar access and meaningful economic benefits for LMI communities.
 We employ an economic inclusion lens, delivering clean energy, jobs and savings to underserved markets nationwide, while supporting local solar developers and installers and generating strong, stable returns for investors.
-Sunwealth focuses on small-scale community-based solar projects, a market that’s been overlooked by traditional investors due to non-traditional credit histories and high transaction costs associated with underwriting.
-Our innovative and rigorous underwriting process seeks to understand the underlying value in our market and helps ensure financial and operational performance.
-Most importantly, our approach allocates the economic and financial benefits of each solar project more equitably among the partners and stakeholders, providing a sustainable model for equitable and inclusive solar investment.
+We specialize in small-scale, community-based solar projects often overlooked by traditional investors due to unique credit histories and high transaction costs.
+Our innovative underwriting process identifies the underlying value in these markets and ensures strong financial and operational performance.
+We deepen our impact by partnering with emerging developers, emphasizing underrepresented leaders and those focusing on underserved communities, to fund essential pre-construction activities.
+Importantly, we equitably allocate the benefits of each project among all stakeholders, creating a sustainable model for inclusive solar investment.

 Investment Example